 Any computer that connects to a web server using an SSL or TLS protocol communicates in the form of encrypted cipher suites.
 Each cipher suite consists of a fixed block of data depending on the connection (either 8 bytes or 16 bytes).
 Each block contains data that is dependent on the previous block.

 If a message that needs to be sent does not completely fill all blocks of the cipher suite, the respective protocol used to encrypt the connection fills the void blocks with junk values.
 This process is called padding.
 This padded value is then removed by the web server after decrypting the message sent using the decryption key that is established during the initiation of the connection.

-In the context of a POODLE attack, the term "oracle" refers to the web is capable of revealing information about a message's padding status.
+In the context of a POODLE attack, the term "oracle" refers to the web server that is capable of revealing information about a message's padding status.
 The man in the middle pings the oracle with messages that contain random padding values, and the oracle will decrypt the message using the key and return the padding error.
 Gradually, if this process is repeated multiple times, an attacker will possess enough information to assume the padding pattern.
 This process is called padding oracle, which exposes the fundamental systemic flaw of some SSL and TLS protocols that makes the POODLE attack possible.

 To perform a successful POODLE attack, one must first complete a successful man-in-the-middle attack.
 By doing this, the attacker can accomplish two goals.